acidack/webriskui/README.md

 * **Submission History:** See a list of your past submissions (Note: history is ephemeral on Cloud Run).
 * **Credential Caching:** Temporarily caches your Service Account Key within your browser session for convenience.

-## Project Structure

-For the application to run correctly, the project must have the following structure:

-/webriskui
-|
-|-- app.py
-|-- Dockerfile
-|-- requirements.txt
-|-- templates/
-|   |-- index.html
-|
-|-- .gcloudignore  (Optional)

 ---